openjs-foundation/cross-project-council/WORKING_GROUPS.md

 <a id="developers-certificate-of-origin"></a>
 ## Developer's Certificate of Origin 1.1

-*Note*: The DCO is mandatory for all Node.js Foundation projects.
+*Note*: The DCO is mandatory for all OpenJS Foundation projects.

 By making a contribution to this project, I certify that: